develop7/test-burglar/README.md

 the node at `(x, y)`, not for the cell-to-cell transition.
 This has been solved by making edge weight a difference of destination detection probability and source, effectively making particular transition more likely if detection chance decreases and less likely otherwise.
+In order to fix to Dijkstra algorithm's failure to process negative edge weights, I'm adding `2.0` to the difference, so the edge weight will always be positive.

 ## Usage